ahmedtufailtanzeem/selenium-framework/README.txt

-Add git hooks with jenkins integration test
+Add git hooks with jenkins integration.
+Redirect using ./ngrok http 80